New York City Nursing Home Malpractice

 Causes of decubitus ulcers

-An elderly person is likely to suffer from decubitus ulcers in a nursing home if the care is inadequate, which is why a nursing home can be held responsible for not treating and preventing these potentially deadly wounds.
+An elderly person is likely to suffer from decubitus ulcers in a nursing home if the care is inadequate, which is why nursing homes can be held responsible for failing to prevent and properly treat these potentially fatal wounds.
 Since the elderly often spend many hours in a wheelchair or in a bed, it is critical to the prevention of bed sores that the patient be turned regularly, and that bed linen also be changed frequently.
 Not doing so contributes to bed sore development and can rapidly degenerate into a serious or even fatal health condition.

 Prevention and treatment